urwanarjis1/Real-Time-Face-Recognition-WebApp/README.md

 **Frontend (React.js)** → Provides an interactive UI to register users, train models, and perform recognition.

+**Python Version**: 3.9.23 ✅ Compatible with all backend dependencies.

 **🚀 Features**

 * Real-time face recognition using webcam